If you’ve been researching quality boots and you’re wondering what a Goodyear welt is, you’re in the right spot.

 Part of the Goodyear welted allure is getting your shoes resoled.

 Footwear is meant to be worn and taken care of, so when it comes time to give your boots and shoes a new life you get to help support a dying profession.
 Shoe repair shops used to be everywhere, but as fast fashion has taken over, the local shoe repair shops have been closing at an alarming rate.

-The Downsides of Goodyear Welted Footwear
+3 Downsides of Goodyear Welted Footwear

-If true waterproof footwear is what you need, a rubber boot like Hunters or Bogs might be your best shot.
+If true waterproof footwear is what you need, a rubber boot like Hunters or Bogs are your best shot.
 You can also try some galoshes for those especially slushy days.

 There’s no question that foam shoes and boots feel great out of the box.
 Put on a pair of Blundstones and it feels like you’re walking on a cloud.
 Goodyear welted footwear, however, can feel stiff and hard underfoot when you initially put them on.